HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf233.md

     - `sslDefaultBindCiphers`: SSL/TLS cipher suites for TLS 1.2 and earlier
     - `sslDefaultBindCiphersuites`: SSL/TLS cipher suites for TLS 1.3
     - `sslDefaultBindOptions`: SSL/TLS options for HAProxy global configuration

+### Digital Asset Management - Database Analysis

+=== "Containers"
+    Starting with HCL DX CF233, Digital Asset Management introduces a new Database Analysis feature that provides administrators with detailed metrics and insights into their DAM deployment.
+This feature helps monitor database performance, storage utilization and media asset distribution.

+    Administrators can access these metrics through the DAM REST API endpoint to make informed decisions about resource allocation, storage optimization, and system performance tuning.

+    For more information, see the [Database Analysis Controller](../../manage_content/digital_assets/usage/managing_dam/database_analysis.md) topic in the Help Center.

+    !!! info "Informational Feature"
+        The Database Analysis feature currently provides comprehensive metrics and insights for monitoring and understanding your DAM deployment.
+Look for enhanced database healing options in future releases.

 ### WAS, JDK, and iFix versions